-Major National Retailer Employs Energy and Water-Aligned Lease Clauses to Build in Savings from the Get-go
+Major National Retailer Employs Energy and Water-Aligned Lease Clauses to Build in Savings and Renewable Energy

 The Energy Management and Real Estate teams at a major national retailer worked together to include new clauses at lease initiation or renewal that make it easier to reduce energy and water use, and to access renewable energy in their leased stores.